The Center Square: American Recovery and Reinvestment Act

 Watchdog.org sites scrutinized the American Recovery and Reinvestment Act of 2009 for evidence that it had misreported or overpaid for the number of jobs saved.
 According to the Washington Monthly, such reports by Watchdog.org could be factual but also "thin and missing important context".

 Watchdog.org became known for stories about "phantom congressional districts" based on data entry errors on the stimulus website Recovery.gov.
 In November 2009, Jim Scarantino of Watchdog New Mexico wrote that data he found on the stimulus website showed millions of federal stimulus dollars marked for congressional districts that did not exist.
 The national Watchdog.org site said that nationally more than $6.4 billion had gone to such "phantom" districts.
 The reports were publicized by Republicans and conservative news outlets and think tanks, and ABC News claimed the story as a "network exclusive".
 According to the Associated Press, "Soon, the 'phantom' congressional district story became shorthand for government waste."
 Reporting by the Associated Press concluded that mistyping of ZIP Codes on the stimulus website had caused the discrepancies; it found examples of funds that had been delivered to real districts but had been misreported on the website.
 It credited Scarantino with uncovering the inaccuracies, calling it "the latest discovery of problems in the massive database of stimulus spending", while noting that "anyone with a computer can still easily find out the name of the business or agency that received the money".

 GreenTech Automotive investigation and libel lawsuit

-Watchdog.org published a series of articles that raised questions about GreenTech Automotive, founded by company CEO Charlie Wang.
-The articles focused in part on GreenTech’s reliance on a fundraising program, EB-5 visa, that had been criticized by some for its lax oversight and as being subject to abuse.

 GreenTech Automotive filed an $85 million libel lawsuit (noting among other things the website's characterization of GreenTech's company headquarters as "a broom closet") against Watchdog.org and its parent (and a journalist for the company) in 2013.
 However, in 2014 a federal judge in Mississippi dismissed GreenTech's lawsuit.
-Wang then allegedly claimed, falsely, that Watchdog.org had paid $1.2 million in damages.

-GreenTech filed for Chapter 11 bankruptcy in 2018, stating that articles from Watchdog.org “negatively affected governmental, investor and public perception of GreenTech” and led to investigations by the SEC and the Department of Homeland Security.
+GreenTech filed for Chapter 11 bankruptcy in 2018, stating that articles from Watchdog.org "negatively affected governmental, investor and public perception of GreenTech" and led to investigations by the SEC and the Department of Homeland Security.